Documentation Index

 Asynchronous Processing

 When you submit a document, TrueParser accepts the request and queues the parsing job for background processing.
+What this means for your application:- submission does not guarantee immediate parsing completion

 - you should poll the status endpoint for progress